Rethinking Resilience

 This unease is what eventually drove me to study resilience seriously.
 I needed to understand what I'd been selling.

-Here's what it usually means in practice: bounce back to normal as quickly as possible.
+In practice, it usually means: bounce back to normal as quickly as possible.
 Build higher seawalls.
 Develop faster recovery protocols.
 Add more redundancy to critical systems.
 These aren't wrong, exactly.
-But they assume the future will look like the past, just with bigger waves.
+But they assume the future will look like the past: just bigger waves, same ocean.
+What if it's a different ocean entirely?

 Nassim Taleb exposed part of this problem.
 His Black Swan revealed how spectacularly we fail at predicting the rare events that reshape everything, the outliers our models systematically miss.
 The conch paradox addresses something different.
 The problem isn't only that we can't predict black swans.
 It's that our successful adaptations to yesterday's challenges become tomorrow's constraints.
 The conch didn't fail to predict warming oceans.
 It simply couldn't stop being a conch.

-Economists call this path-dependency, the way past choices constrain future options until alternatives become nearly impossible to pursue.
+There's a name for this trap: path-dependency.
+Once you see it, you can't unsee it.
+Past choices constrain future options until alternatives become nearly impossible to pursue.
 Each investment in your current approach makes it harder to change direction.
 Each success reinforces the trajectory.
 The better you get at what you do, the more difficult it becomes to do anything else.

-The truth is messier.
-When our oil refinery closed in 1985, there was no grand deliberation, no stakeholder consultations weighing alternative futures.
+When the oil refinery that had anchored Aruba's economy closed in 1985, there was no grand deliberation, no stakeholder consultations weighing alternative futures.
 There was fiscal panic.
 The government needed revenue.
-The central bank needed foreign exchange.
-Tourism wasn't chosen through careful resilience analysis; it was the only option that could generate money fast enough to keep the lights on.
+The island needed foreign exchange.
+Tourism wasn't chosen through careful resilience analysis.
+It was the only option that could generate money fast enough to keep the lights on.

 When COVID-19 grounded international flights, we discovered we had spent decades becoming resilient to everything except the one thing that actually happened.
 We could weather hurricanes, financial crises, regional instability.
 We had proven this repeatedly.
 What we couldn't survive was the disappearance of tourists themselves.
 Our resilience had been path-dependent: extraordinarily robust along one trajectory, catastrophically fragile if that trajectory was blocked.